Skip to contents

 Survey MLE with stratified sampling

-In the case of a stratified sampling, the Survey MLE (with and without measurement error) can be compute as follows:
+In the case of a stratified sampling, the Survey MLE (with and without measurement error) can be computed as follows:

 # Survey (weighted) MLE without measurement error